bweave/pco-alfred/README.md

 - `cd ~/Code`
 - `git clone https://github.com/bweave/pco-alfred`
 - `cd pco-alfred`
+- `bundle install`
 - `rake link_to_alfred` to symlink your working dir to Alfred workflows dir.
 It should now show up in the Workflows sidebar

-`rake unlink_from_alfred` is also available, and it does what it says on the tin.
+- `rake unlink_from_alfred` is also available, and it does what it says on the tin.

 ### Running the tests

-TODO

-- [ ] Add some Minitest
+`bundle exec rake` to run the tests.
+The testing setup is Minitest.
+Nothing fancy.